MSE250/Plotting-Guidebook-for-MSE-250/README.md

 In this guidebook, we'll empower students with no prior experience in Matlab or Python to swiftly acquire the plotting skills needed for your MSE250 lab reports.

 ## Which platform is easier?
-In my opinion, Matlab tends to be more user-friendly for those who are just starting out.
+In my opinion, Matlab tends to be more user-friendly for those who are just starting out.\
+But if you want to learn python further in the future, using JupyterLab for plotting is a good start.

 ## How to download